MingchenXia/home/readme.md

 - [Operations on transcendental non-Archimedean metrics](Notes/OTNA.pdf)

 > This note is submitted to the proceeding for Bo Berndtsson's 70th birthday.
-It is a trivial continuition of my joint paper with Darvas and Zhang.
+It is a trivial continuation of my joint paper with Darvas and Zhang.
 The only notable result is Theorem 4.21.

 ## Beamers